-Travelzoo senior editor Gabe Saglie has put together a list of his favorite haunted destinations for thrill seekers this Halloween weekend.
+Travelzoo senior editor Gabe Saglie has put together a list of his favorite haunted destinations for thrill seekers this Halloween.
 Travel to these destinations…if you dare.

 Hay-Adams Hotel – Washington, D.C.